 Overview

 Hepatitis is inflammation of the liver.
 It's caused most often by a virus.
 It can also be caused by heavy drinking over a long time.
 Certain medicines can cause hepatitis.
 And some medicines can make it worse.
-When this condition is severe, the liver can't remove waste from the body or do its other jobs.
+When the condition is severe, it interferes with the liver's normal functions, such as removing waste from the body.

 - Hepatitis A is spread by food or water that has the virus.
 This type doesn't lead to long-term liver problems.

 - Hepatitis B is spread through infected blood, semen, or other body fluids during sex.
-It can be passed from mother to baby during childbirth.
+It can be passed to a baby during childbirth.
 It's also spread by sharing needles to inject drugs.
 Most people who have it get better after 4 to 8 weeks.
 After you have had this virus, you will not get it again.
-If it stays in your body for a long time, it can cause serious liver damage.
+It can sometimes cause serious liver damage.

 - Hepatitis C is spread by sharing needles to use drugs.
 It is sometimes spread through infected blood, semen, or other body fluids during sex.
 Most people who have this virus have a long-term infection.
 Sometimes it causes severe liver damage.